Gravitational waves from the vacuum decay with LISA: Introduction

-The LISA is a space probe that has been proposed to detect and accurately measure the GWs in the sub-Hz region from astronomical and cosmological sources.
-The LISA mission is designed to directly observe the GWs by using laser interferometry.
-If the energy density more than $10^{-5}$ of the total energy density is converted to the gravitational radiation at the time when that is generated, eLISA has the sensitivity to detect the cosmological stochastic GW background that occurs in the range of energy from $0.1$ TeV to $1000$ TeV~\cite{AmaroSeoane:2012km, Binetruy:2012ze}.
-We focus on the detection of the GWs by the bubble collision that eLISA could potentially probe, which was generated by the first-order phase transition (at the electroweak scale) in the early universe.
+LISA is a space probe that has been proposed to detect and accurately measure the GWs in the sub-Hz region from astronomical and cosmological sources.
+The LISA mission is designed to directly observe the GWs via laser interferometry.
+If an energy density more than $10^{-5}$ of the total energy density is converted to the gravitational radiation at the time when that is generated, LISA is sufficiently sensitive to detect the cosmological stochastic GW background that occurs in the range of energy from $0.1$ TeV to $1000$ TeV~\cite{AmaroSeoane:2012km, Binetruy:2012ze}.
+We focus on the detection of the GWs by the bubble collision that LISA could potentially probe, which was generated by the first-order phase transition (at the electroweak scale) in the early universe.

-In this work, we introduce the model-dependent parameters of the GW spectrum and compare the parameters of the scalar field only \cite{Lewicki:2019gmv} and of that with gravity cases.
-We describe a bubble nucleation rate and its radius when the gravity effect is strong, and show the collision phenomenon of two vacuum bubbles by adopting double-null formalism in Section~\ref{sec2}.
+In this study, we introduce the model-dependent parameters of the GW spectrum and solely compare the parameters of the scalar field \cite{Lewicki:2019gmv} and those of the gravity cases.
+We describe a bubble nucleation rate and its radius when the gravity effect is strong, and demonstrate the collision phenomenon of two vacuum bubbles by adopting double-null formalism in Section~\ref{sec2}.
 We compute the GW spectrum.
-We compare the GW spectrum from the two models with the eLISA sensitivity in Section~\ref{sec3}.
+We compare the GW spectrum from the two models with the LISA sensitivity in Section~\ref{sec3}.
 Finally, we summarize our results and discuss relevant matters in Section~\ref{sec4}.